omemoglu-lab/olist-ecommerce-sql-analysis/README.md

 # olist-ecommerce-sql-analysis
 SQL-based exploratory analysis of the Brazilian Olist e-commerce dataset using Google BigQuery.

-## 1. Project Overview
+## 1. 1.
+Project Vision & Business Context

-This project performs an exploratory data analysis (EDA) on the Brazilian Olist e-commerce dataset using SQL in Google BigQuery.
-The goal is to analyze customer behavior, sales performance, delivery efficiency, and customer satisfaction through structured SQL queries.

-The project focuses on applying core SQL concepts such as joins, aggregations, and time-based analysis to extract meaningful business insights from a real-world relational dataset.
-It was developed as a portfolio project to demonstrate practical SQL and analytical skills.
+I chose the Olist dataset because it represents the "messy" reality of Brazilian e-commerce between 2016 and 2018.
+My goal wasn't just to write SQL queries, but to understand how logistical bottlenecks and payment behaviors directly impact customer satisfaction.
+I wanted to experience the full lifecycle of data—from cleaning inconsistent timestamps to deriving actionable business strategies.

-## 2. Dataset Description
+## 2. Exploring the Olist Ecosystem

 The analysis is based on the Brazilian Olist e-commerce public dataset, which contains real transactional data from an online marketplace.